Apang20/My-Recipes-App/README.md

 ## Overview
-A react application that allows users to search for a vareity of recipes
+A simple react application that allows users to search for a vareity of recipes